Mass Schedule for the Easter Season

 9:15 am – Mass (Monday--Friday)

-All Masses during Lent are held in the main church.
+All Masses during the Easter season are held in the main church.

 Watch a Live Broadcast of our 10:30 am Sunday Mass